-A quick check in at Google’s Webmaster tools showed 50+ 404s.
+A quick check-in at Google’s Webmaster tools showed 50+ 404s.
 Although Google says that having 404s doesn’t hurt your site, these errors had been there for almost a year.
 My cousins purchased a new domain and moved a whole section of the site permanently.
 Nobody thought to redirect the URLs.

-That’s not so bad though as their site is run on WordPress so anyone coming across the deleted old URL would be served up a page of useful information.
+That’s not such a bad though as their site is run on WordPress so anyone coming across the deleted old URL would be served up a page of useful information.
 But just in case this was harming them, I used the Redirection plugin to create 301 (moved permanently) redirects to the new site which surprisingly was getting more traffic than its big sister.

-Along with old pages they had deleted some tags and categories as well and Google still had these listed so I resubmitted their XML sitemaps.
+Along with old pages, they had deleted some tags and categories as well and Google still had these listed, so I resubmitted their XML sitemaps.

 Reaching a wider audience

 The 404s weren’t the real problem though.
-There site was not being crawled by Google at all.
+Their site was not being crawled by Google at all.
 When I looked at their Google Analytics I saw when traffic started to drop off, so I asked them what they did differently back then.

-In order to increase their readership one clever soul decided to sign up for Zimbio.com two years prior to the drop off.
+In order to increase their readership, one clever soul decided to sign up for Zimbio.com two years prior to the drop-off.
 Zimbio used to aggregate content from blogs submitted by its users.
 Articles would be imported from a blog and filed under one of Zimbio’s varied subject categories.
 This was supposed to help blogs reach a wider audience and drive more traffic to user sites.